Logiqx/covid-stats/docs/nims-population/README.md

 - Cumulative people vaccinated 1st dose by vaccination date - [documentation](https://coronavirus.data.gov.uk/metrics/doc/cumPeopleVaccinatedFirstDoseByVaccinationDate).

-It is also worth noting that the way that ages are calculated has changed over time:
+It is important to note the way that ages have been calculated and how the definition has changed over time:

 - Since 12 April 2022, vaccination statistics have been based on the current age - see [change](https://coronavirus.data.gov.uk/details/whats-new/record/fbe151fe-6a28-4f86-940c-1369c2f4b4b1) documentation.
   - This affects many metrics, such as the current size of the eligible population (according to NIMS), vaccination counts and rates.
-- Prior to 12 April 2022, ages were based on fixed dates - e.g. 31 Mar 2021 or 31 Aug 2021.
+- Prior to 12 April 2022, ages were based on fixed dates - e.g. 31 Aug 2021 or 31 Mar 2021.
+  - This nuance can have a significant impact, especially when analysing the data for highly the vaccinated age groups.